-That is, the most important automatic stabilizers embedded in the tax-benefit system (i.e. Minimum guaranteed income - RdC, Family allowances - ANF and in-work bonus - Bonus IRPEF) depend on past year's incomes and do not react to a sudden loss of earnings such as those experienced in March 2020.
-Moreover, some of the welfare tools deployed during the emergency, such as the lump sum transfer of 600 to self-employed, do not seem to be well-thought in terms of size and design as they provide equal transfers to all entitled while ignoring the possibility of individuals having historically declared lower incomes than the one transferred in March 2020 and preventing full coverage, with domestic workers being excluded.
+From a policy perspective, the first month of the COVID-19 pandemic has been characterised by a very limited role of the automatic stabilizers embedded in the tax-benefit system because the most important ones (i.e. Minimum guaranteed income - RdC, Family allowances - ANF and in-work bonus - Bonus IRPEF) depend on incomes (and asset) of the previous year and do not react to sudden loss of earnings experienced in March 2020.
+Moreover, some of the measures, as the lump sum transfer of $600 \in$ to self-employed, although imposed by the emergency situation, do not seem to be well designed in terms of size and design providing a transfer equal to all those entitled but preventing the full coverage (domestic workers are excluded).

-At the time of writing this paper, the Italian government has decided that (i.e. bookshops, baby clothes shops, ...) some commercial activities previously subject to the shutdown (i.e. en-detail retail such as book and stationary shops, children's clothing, etc.) can reopen starting from mid of April 2020 and is currently writing a new Decree Law with new and more generous compensation measures, including a new "emergency income" which should help protect individuals from income losses.
+At the time of writing the Italian government has decided that some limited sectors (i.e. bookshops, baby clothes shops, ...) subject to the shut-down could reopen since the mid of April 2020 and it is adopting a new Decree Law with new and more generous compensation measures including a new "emergency income" which should help to protect individuals for income losses.

-In order to avoid an increase in inequality and poverty two national think-tanks, Forum Diseguaglianze Diversità and ASviS, suggest implementing two extraordinary and temporary instruments: (1) the so called Sostegno di Emergenza per il Lavoro Autonomo (SEA - Emergency Support of Self-Employment) - an income support that takes into account the economic conditions of the household of the self-employed who lose their job - and (2) Reddito di Cittadinanza per l'Emergenza (REM - Emergency Citizenship Income) - a last safety net for those not covered by other instruments based on the design of the Citizenship Income (Forum Diseguagliane Diversità and ASviS, 2020).
-These measures would allow the country to have a systematic set of instruments to support incomes in the short term and allow the government to focus on the actions needed for the medium- and long-term economic recovery
+In order to avoid an increase in inequality and poverty two national think-tanks, Forum Diseguaglianze Diversità and ASviS, suggest to implement two extraordinary and temporary instruments: i) the so called Sostegno di Emergenza per il Lavoro Autonomo (SEA - Emergency sustain of self-employment) - an income support that takes into account the economic conditions of the household of the self-employed who loses her job - and ii) Reddito di Cittadinanza per l'Emergenza (REM - Emergency Citizenship Income) - a last safety net for those not covered by other instruments based on the design of the Citizenship Income (Forum Diseguagliane Diversità and ASviS, 2020).
+These measures would allow the country to have a systematic set of instruments to support incomes in the short term and allow the government to focus on the actions needed for the medium and long term economic recovery

-In general terms, our analysis has demonstrated the importance of the income of other household members in determining the economic resilience of those affected by the shutdown.
+In general terms, our analysis has demonstrated the importance of the income of other household members in determining the economic resilience of those affected by the shut-down.
 The sharing of risks within the household can be seen in general terms as a complement to the insurance function of the Welfare State.
-However, as it is usual in distributive analysis, we have assumed complete income pooling within the household.
-The possibility that incomes are not in fact pooled serves to remind us of the non-equivalence of income received in the form of Wage Supplementation Schemes as an individual entitlement on the one hand, and income support schemes, usually assessed on the economic situation of the family as a whole, on the other.
+However, as is usual in distributive analysis, we have assumed complete income pooling within the household.
+The possibility that incomes are not in fact pooled serves to remind us of the non-equivalence of income received as Wage Supplementation Schemes as an individual entitlement on the one hand, and income support schemes, usually assessed on the economic situation of the family as a whole, on the other.